LKField/mdef/docs/term1/machineParadox.md

 # Machine Paradox

-The Machine Paradox was a session on the idea of understanding machines.
+The Machine Paradox was a two week seminar on the idea of understanding machines.
 We took apart broken, obsolete, or otherwise discarded machines, deeply examined how they work or don't, and then reconfigured them to make our own 'almost useless machines'.

 ## Obsolescence Forensic Report

 Excerpts from the Obsolescence Forensic Report: